AdvikEshan/chef-telegraf/README.md

 # Note
 ---
-Use your own custom template for telegraf.conf as this recipe is copying the conf filefrom templates.
+Use your own custom template for telegraf.conf as this recipe is copying the conf file from templates.